Denver Actors Fund in Action: Trenton J. Schindele

 ABOUT THE DENVER ACTORS FUND:

 The Denver Actors Fund is a modest source of immediate, situational relief when members of the local theater community find themselves in medical need.
-To date, the Fund has allocated more than $210,000 to artists facing medical need.
-In addition to financial relief, a team of more than 60 Denver Actors Fund volunteers offers good neighborly assistance including meal prep and delivery, child care, transportation, errands, construction, pet-sitting and more.
+In addition to $398,000 in financial relief, a team of more than 60 Denver Actors Fund volunteers has offered good neighborly assistance to more than 130 beneficiaries including meal prep and delivery, child care, transportation, errands, construction, pet-sitting and more.
 For more information, visit our web site at DenverActorsFund.Org.

 HOW TO APPLY FOR AID: